Live Workshop Guide · Hands-On AI Training

 Step 2 Write your "How might we" meta-prompt.

-Use the formula.
-Paste in your Part 2 Job + your Part 3 workflow spec + your Part 3 toolbox.
-Don't over-prescribe the path; describe the outcome and constraints.
+Paste in your Part 2 Job + Part 3 workflow + Part 3 toolbox.
+Describe the outcome, not the steps.

 Meta-prompt template — paste into Claude (chat or Cowork)How might we create a new skill (or set of skills) to do [your Job to be Done in canonical form].
 Workflow context (from my Part 3 spec): - Trigger: [paste] - Inputs / dependencies: [paste] - Steps as I currently understand them: [paste] - Definition of done: [paste] - Edge cases: [paste] - Kill-switch rules (if X, stop): [paste] Toolbox (from my Part 3 toolbox map): - MCP connectors authorized: [list] - Systems with no MCP that you'll drive via computer use: [list] Ask me clarifying questions before generating the skill.
 Where my spec is silent, ask — don't guess.
 Where you have a better way to structure a step than I described, propose it.
 The point is the outcome, not the steps I wrote.

 Optional addition for Theme 2 Organizational arc Append one line to your "How might we…" prompt: ". . . and design it so [name the team or function] can run it without me in the loop within two weeks."
-This is the Theme 2 hinge — the Skill stops being "mine to run" and becomes "ours to run."
+That's the Theme 2 hinge.
+The Skill stops being "mine to run" and becomes "ours to run."
 Use the team / function you wrote in your Part 2 Theme 2 carry sentence.

-One suggested first build for Theme 1 If your locked-in Job is content-shaped (talks, decks, newsletters, internal explainers), one strong first build is the Elevate slides Skill: turn your own slide deck into an agent Skill so Claude can deliver the talk-track on demand for prep, recap, or a teammate's onboarding.
-Use the meta-prompt template above; the inputs are your slide deck and your speaker notes.
+One suggested first build for Theme 1 If your Job is content-shaped (talks, decks, newsletters), try the Elevate slides Skill: feed your deck + speaker notes, let Claude deliver the talk-track on demand.

 You'll know you've got it whenthe meta-prompt is one block, ends with "ask clarifying questions before generating," and includes the kill-switch rules from Part 3.